lawoooos1/apnea-breath/README.md

 seconds = total_session % 60
 minutes = total_session // 60
-print(f"you have completed a {minutes:02}:{seconds:02} session in {cycle} cycles, well done :) ")# apnea-breath
+print(f"you have completed a {minutes:02}:{seconds:02} session in {cycle} cycles, well done :) ")# apnea-breath Breathing timer for apnea training with customizable intervals